All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Research review of semaglutide effects on bone density, covering bone cell biology, GLP-1 receptor skeletal signaling, DXA analysis, bone microarchitecture, and fracture epidemiology.

 Semaglutide-induced weight loss produces modest bone mineral density reductions of 1 to 2% at the hip over 68 weeks, proportional to the magnitude of weight loss and consistent with other weight loss modalities.
 Critically, clinical trial fracture data from over 25,000 semaglutide-treated patients show no increased fracture incidence.
 Emerging research on GLP-1 receptor expression in osteoblasts suggests potential direct bone-protective effects that may partially offset weight loss-driven bone loss.
-This review examines the complete research landscape.
+This review examines the complete research space.

 Skeletal Physiology of Weight Loss